maeklong/maeklong.github.io/Juniper/JNCDA.md

 + VPLS
 + VRRP
 + **Feedback : VPLS and VRRP are open source protocols that can work with multiple different vendors.**
++ **to propose two technologies that will work among all the vendors' networking equipment**

 + RSVP
 + LDP